greenarmor/datu/README.md

 * The resulting static site is uploaded as an artifact and published through `actions/deploy-pages` to the GitHub Pages environment.
 Enable GitHub Pages in the repository settings and point it to the GitHub Actions deployment source to make the documentation publicly accessible.
 * Update `docs/project-progress.md` with a dated entry whenever notable work is merged so visitors can follow the project's evolution.

+### Why is the `site/` directory in version control?

+`site/` contains the fully rendered MkDocs output—HTML, CSS, JavaScript, and search indexes—that GitHub Pages (or any static web host) serves directly.
+Committing these generated assets keeps the documentation snapshot in lockstep with the repository's source material, lets teams review the exact files that will deploy without rebuilding locally, and supports downstream consumers that vendor the published docs as part of their own releases.
+If your deployment pipeline rebuilds the site automatically, you can exclude `site/` by updating `.gitignore`; otherwise, keeping it tracked guarantees the portal remains accessible even when CI/CD infrastructure is unavailable.

 ---

 ## Community Mobilization Highlights